 On January 4, 2022, the Company entered into a License Agreement with Para Bellum Partners, LLC ("Para Bellum") for the exclusive right to manufacture, market and sell the Neutein brand of brain health supplements.
 Christopher Dominello, the Company's Chief Executive Officer, has an ownership interest in Para Bellum.
 Under the License Agreement, the Company acquired the exclusive right and license to use the Neutein brand, formulas, packaging designs and trademarks (collectively, the "Neutein Brand") in connection with the design, development, manufacture, advertising, marketing, promotion, offering, sale and distribution of Neutein products in the United States and Canada.
 In addition, the Company agreed to purchase all good and saleable inventory of Neutein products in Para Bellum's possession or control as of January 4, 2022 at Para Bellum's cost without markup.
 The License Agreement has a term of three years ending December 31, 2024.
 The License Agreement may be renewed, at the Company's option, for one additional three-year term.
 The License Agreement requires the Company to pay Para Bellum a royalty of 10% on the gross sales less returns ("Net Sales") of Neutein products manufactured and sold under the License Agreement.
 Royalties are payable quarterly, commencing the first fiscal quarter in which Neutein products are sold pursuant to the License Agreement.
 There is no minimum royalty for any period under the agreement.
 In addition, the Company has the option to purchase the Neutein Brand from Para Bellum during the term of the License Agreement for an amount equal to or greater than one and a half time the trailing twelve months Net Sales, but no less than \$2,000,000, subject to the negotiation of a definitive purchase agreement and sale agreement containing terms customary for transactions of such nature.
-The Company incurred royalties of \$1,647 and \$443, respectively, for the three months ended February 29, 2024 and February 28, 2023.
+The Company incurred royalties of \$2,881 and \$932, respectively, for the three months ended August 31, 2024 and 2023.
+The Company incurred royalties of \$18,908 and \$3,164, respectively, for the nine months ended August 31, 2024 and 2023.

 On March 23, 2017, the Company entered into a License Agreement (the "Agreement") with Ultimark Products, Inc. ("Ultimark") for the exclusive right to manufacture, market and sell the Porcelana brand of skin care products.
 The Company's director and Chairman of the Board, Brent Funston, is also the Chairman of the Board of Ultimark.
 Porcelana is designed to reduce dark spots and brighten the skin.
 Under the Agreement, the Company acquired the exclusive right and license to use the Porcelana brand, formulas, packaging designs and trademarks (collectively, the "Porcelana Brand") in connection with the design, development, manufacture, advertising, marketing, promotion, offering, sale and distribution of Porcelana products worldwide.
 The Company entered into a new License Agreement with Ultimark on July 17, 2020 for a term of ten years ending on June 30, 2030, which provided for a royalty rate of 10% on the gross sales of Porcelana.
 On May 25, 2022, The Company entered into a new License Agreement ("New Agreement") with Ultimark that replaced the agreement entered into on July 17, 2020.
 The New Agreement provides for a royalty rate of 10% on the net sales of Porcelana and has a term of three years.
 Net sales was defined as gross sales, less returns, discounts and allowances.
-In addition, the New Agreement provides for the Company to hold back 20% of the royalties due during the first twelve months ("Hold Back Period") of the New Agreement.
-If the Company has returns, discounts and allowances that exceed the royalties due during the Hold Back Period, the amount that exceeds the royalties due may be deducted from the accrued royalties.
-The Company agreed to pay the balance of the accrued royalties at the end of the Hold Back Period.
-The Company incurred royalties of \$19,413 and 26,346, respectively, for the three months ended February 29, 2024 and February 28, 2023.
+The Company incurred royalties of \$19,869 and \$37,374, respectively, for the three months ended August 31, 2024 and 2023.